ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 ### Pushing

-- Its basic use is to synchronize **any committed changes** in your current branch to its upstream branch: `$ git push`.
+- Its basic use is to synchronise **any committed changes** in your current branch to its upstream branch: `$ git push`.
-- Changes in the staging area will not be synchronized.
+- Changes in the staging area will not be synchronised.
 ![Git collaborative]({{ site.baseurl }}/fig/push.png "Push a branch ."){:class="img-responsive"}
 - If the current branch has no upstream yet, you can configure one by doing